 While it may seem simple and straight-forward enough, scoring requires a bit of strategy.
 Mainly, you’ll need to score a large and deep enough cut that will allow your bread to expand fully.
 Insufficiently scoring your dough will result in blowouts or a compacted loaf.
 However, scoring too large or too deep of a cut, or scoring too many cuts may destroy the structural integrity of your dough, prevent it from rising and cause it to flatten out.

-Scoring also allows you to show off your creative flair.
-Traditionally, it was known as the baker’s signature: a design unique to the baker who created it.
-While decorative scoring can serve as an essential cut, they are usually smaller, shallower, and are not involved in directing the shape of your baked loaf.
+Scoring also allows you to create an artistic design.
+Traditionally, it was known as the baker’s signature: a design unique to the professional bakers who created it.
+While decorative scoring can serve as your primary score, they are usually smaller and more shallow cuts that are not involved in directing the shape of your baked loaf.

 Step-by-step guide to scoring decorative patterns on your sourdough bread.

-1. Turn your dough out of its banneton over a piece of parchment paper
+1. Turn the dough out of the proofing basket over a piece of parchment paper

 2. Brush away any flour that may have hardened or caked on your dough

-3. Dust your dough with rice flour and smooth it on top with the palm of your hand
+3. Dust the surface of the loaf with rice flour and smooth it on top with the palm of your hand (unlike white flour, rice flour won't score in the oven and will remain light colored)

-4. Using a piece of string held tight leave an imprint on your dough to create a guide for your design
+4. Using a piece of string held tight leave an imprint on top of the dough to create a guide for your design

-5. Using a lame fitted with a sharp blade, score a large gash about ¼ to ½ inch in depth
+5. Using a lame fitted with a sharp razor blade, cut a deep score about ¼ to ½ inch in depth

 6. Create your design using quick, confident, shallow cuts

-The elusive and highly coveted ear is a testament to the skill of the bread maker.
-It's the result of good oven spring.
-There’s not 1 simple trick to getting an ear, you’ll have to get every step of the bread baking process right and then you'll need to purposefully score your dough so you can take advantage of its rise.
+The beautiful ear but elusive is a testament to the skill of the bread baker.
+Unfortunately, there’s not 1 simple trick to getting an ear.
+You’ll have to get every step of the bread baking process right and purposefully score your dough as well.

 An ear is a portion of dough that forms and hardens into a defined ridge as the dough bakes.